stalniy/casl/docs-src/src/content/pages/guide/conditions-in-depth/en.md

 **You don't need to know anything about MongoDB** in order to use CASL, you need to know only subset of its query language operators.

-Query is what you pass in conditions to `can` and `cannot` functions (3rd or 4th argument if you define fields).
-So, it's an object which defines restrictions on a JavaScript object and if that restrictions are matched then the object is returned.
+Query is what you pass in conditions to `can` and `cannot` functions (3rd or 4th argument if you pass fields).
+So, it's an object which defines restrictions on a JavaScript object and if that restrictions are matched then a matched object is returned.

-These are some examples of a query:
+Let's see at examples of queries:

 ```js
 const queries = [